- AV Club

 Promote an interest in sound ecological practices in and outside of McCutcheon High School.
 Maintain the recycling program and the connection to the STARS program supported by SIA.
 Maintain the National Wildlife Federation Schoolyard Habitat.
 Participate in TSC recycling efforts.
 Practice good stewardship both at McCutcheon, in the community and at home.

 The club is open to any McCutcheon High School student who has an interest in our goals: “Service.
 Learning.
 Fun!”
-See updates on Ms. Aubuchon’s web page.
+See updates on our CANVAS page.
+Email Ms. Aubuchon in order to have your name added to this page.

 Procedure For Joining

-Contact the International Club sponsors: Ms. Cindy Aubuchon, Mrs. Sherry Brechbiel, Mr. Gary Werner
+Contact the International Club sponsors: Ms. Cindy Aubuchon and Mr. Adam Welchans.

 Members of the McCutcheon High School International Club have a will to help and a desire to learn more about countries and people outside the United States.
 Members of the club are interested in global cultures, participate in international service projects, and develop leadership skills.